Pepperoni-Jabroni/MapAtlases/README.md

 The "Atlas" features and details:
 - Crafted with a **Filled** Map (the source map), a Book, and something sticky (Slimeball or Honey Bottle).
 The source map determines the Atlas' scale. *Who knew this whole time, all you had to do to get a mini-map was slap a map onto a book?*
-- When the Atlas is on your hot-bar, it will render your current-position Map on the HUD if a such Map exists inside the Atlas.
+- When the Atlas is on your hot-bar or off-hand, it will render your current-position Map on the HUD if a such Map exists inside the Atlas.
 - You can put both Filled Maps and Empty Maps with an Atlas in a crafting inventory to insert either Map type into the Atlas.
 - Filled Maps which are added **must** be of same Scale.
 - There's a maximum of 128 Maps in each Atlas.